FREQUENTLY ASKED QUESTIONS

-On April 6th, 2018, after 70 years in television, and nearly 40 headquartered on the Upper West Side, the COMMERCIAL OBSERVER and THE REAL DEAL reported that as part of the pending ABC-21st Century Fox merger, ABC parent company, the Walt Disney Company, solicited bids and now Silverstein Properties has surpassed the Related Companies and is in contract to acquire their UWS campus.
+Background: On April 6th, 2018, after 70 years in television, and nearly 40 headquartered on the Upper West Side, the COMMERCIAL OBSERVER and THE REAL DEAL reported that as part of the ABC-21st Century Fox merger, ABC parent company, the Walt Disney Company, solicited bids and Silverstein Properties is in contract to acquire their UWS campus.
 The deal, reportedly in excess of $1 Billion, will leave many building sites in play on the Upper West Side.
 On April 9th, 2018 GLOBE STREET reported that the sale includes 77 West 66th Street and 47 West 66th Street (see map and details below).
 According to the New York Post, their intent appears to be to relocate to 4 Hudson Square.
-Further reading in the WEST SIDE SPIRIT.
+Further reading in THE NEW YORK TIMES.

 History: The American Broadcasting Company began as “NBC Blue”–an experimental subset of “NBC Red”–and went independent as a radio station in 1943 by government order.
 ABC began television productions in 1948, and perennially ranked third out of the “Big Three” networks behind both Columbia Broadcasting System’s CBS and the National Broadcast Corporation’s NBC.
 In 1966, ABC set its headquarters at 1330 Avenue of the Americas, between 53rd and 54th Streets in an Emery Roth and Sons building.
 After finally ascending to the top spot in the Nielsen Prime Time Rankings in 1976-77, ABC executives began plans to develop an Upper West Side campus.
 ABC finally consolidated its headquarters on the UWS in 1989 with the opening of the 22-story L-shaped building at 77 West 66th Street.
 Read ABC’s own take on the evolution of their UWS footprint from their November 1986 employee newsletter, CAPITAL CITIES/ABC INK.